wich229/js-adagrams/README.md

 If we get a message about `gyp: No Xcode or CLT version`, we also won't worry about it.
 That error is because of changing operating systems.
 [You are free to do some independent research to fix this if you're excited, though!](https://medium.com/flawless-app-stories/gyp-no-xcode-or-clt-version-detected-macos-catalina-anansewaa-38b536389e8d).

-**The important thing is if we're able to run the tests.** After running `npm install`, follow the directions in the next section to run the tests.
+**The important thing is if we are able to run the tests.** After running `npm install`, follow the directions in the next section to run the tests.
 If your tests run and fail, then that's a great place to be!
-If your tests won't run, then you should seek help and assistance.
+If your tests won't run, then you should seek help.

 ### Tests

 We have provided unit tests for you to run.
 A complete project will pass all provided tests in the `test/adagrams.test.js` file.
-The other tests are for game logic that is already implemented and they may pass or fail depending upon the state of your code, however you should focus on just the tests in `test/adagrams.test.js`.
+The other tests are for game logic that is provided and they may pass or fail depending upon the state of your code.
+However, you should focus on just the tests in `test/adagrams.test.js`.

 To run the tests, in the command line, navigate to the project root and then run: